mstksg/inCode/copy/entries/free-applicative-forms.md

 To explore this type, let's make a sample form which we will be re-using for the rest of this post!

-We will be making a registration form, a form producing an account:
+We will be making a registration form, a form producing an account, which
+contains:

+1. A name
+2. An optional age
+3. A favorite color (from one of the pre-defined color, or a custom one)
+4. An account type (normal account, or premium account?)

 ```haskell
 !!!free-applicative-forms/Form.hs "data AccountType" "data Color" "data Account ="